rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterProviderHandler.md

     }

 ```
-* Set the response for keyboard.email using the SetApiResponseHandler by sending the below intent
+* Set the response for keyboard.email using the SetApiResponseHandler by sending the below intent.
-*
 ```json

     {